-Price: Ornaments $15; Animal donations $20-$500
+Price: Ornaments $15; Animal donations $20-$500, Heifer International

 On a mission to end poverty and hunger while giving back to the Earth, Heifer International allows you to donate a variety of animals to families in need and also offers hand-embroidered holiday ornaments to place on the tree as reminder of the importance of charity.
 Donate a flock of chickens, honeybees or even a llama to a family and then wrap up a physical representation of the gift by choosing an ornament stitched by women members of a self-help group in India.

 For the hiker, camper or outdoor enthusiast, they won't believe how incredibly easy it is to set up shop anywhere they can find two trees with this hammock.
 As members of 1% for the Planet, Eno donates one percent of their annual sales to nonprofit organizations focused on helping leave the environment in an even better place for future generations, plus they've partnered with Trees for the Future and plant two trees for each hammock sold.